jpedrou/DivergencessOfDarkness/README.md

 - 3° Open the engine and follow the steps bellow. **Depending on the version, the interface will look a little different**
   - 1° In the main page go to "Build"
     ![tut](https://github.com/jpedrou/DigitalGameProject/assets/127536464/6aadae8d-179a-43fd-adf9-49370738d4a3)
-  - 2° After click in "Build" go to "Open a Project", go to the project paste, open a json archive called "game"
+  - 2° After click in "Build" go to "Open a Project", go to the project paste, then open a json archive called "game"
     ![tut2](https://github.com/jpedrou/DigitalGameProject/assets/127536464/0bd30020-3a0c-4ba2-8472-bee2ccafa5a0)
   - 3° With the game opened go to "Preview" to start the game.
 Have fun!
     ![tut3](https://github.com/jpedrou/DigitalGameProject/assets/127536464/20d1dfcd-640a-485d-8cdb-3b852802429c)